mostafaamer1234/unsupervised-clustering-of-time-series-segments/README.md

 # Discussion on execution results

-- The recursive clustering worked as expected: eighteen clusters were dominated by a single signal family (≥70% of members from one type).
-That provided a quick sanity check that correlation distance plus a random pivot is reasonable for this dataset.
+The recursive clustering behaved sensibly about two thirds of clusters were dominated by a single signal category, confirming that correlation distance and random pivoting worked fairly well for this dataset.
+The closest pair report provided clear visual matches, with near identical curves when distances dropped below 0.06.
+Kadane’s analysis showed consistent high activity across the entire sample window, which made sense given how the synthetic signals were generated.

-- The closest-pair table helped spot representative examples.
-When the distance was in the 0.04–0.06 range, the matching signals looked almost identical when plotted.
-Larger distances (above 0.20) pointed to clusters with more variety.
-- Kadane’s output showed that the synthetic signals never really settled down, so the most active interval was usually the entire length.
-That might change with real-world recordings that contain quieter gaps.
-- Runtime concerns: correlation-based runs finish in a few minutes on a laptop.
-DTW runs take longer because of the quadratic cost, so the optional window parameter (`--dtw_window 0.1`) is important if DTW is selected.
-- Limitations and possible fixes:
-  - Random pivot choice can yield lopsided splits.
-Trying several candidate pivots per level or picking a medoid would improve balance.
-  - Closest-pair checks scale quadratically with cluster size.
-It is fine here, but for very large clusters a faster nearest-neighbor approach may be needed.
-  - Signals with almost no variance can confuse correlation distance.
-The preprocessing step drops those to a default distance of 1.0, but detecting and handling flat signals earlier would make the process cleaner.
+On performance, correlation-based runs completed within minutes, while DTW required more time due to its quadratic cost.
+Limiting the DTW window (--dtw_window 0.1) reduced runtime without losing much accuracy.

+There are, however, a few known weak spots.
+Random pivot selection can produce unbalanced clusters; experimenting with medoids or multiple pivot candidates could help.
+The closest-pair step scales quadratically, which is fine for smaller clusters but could be optimized for larger ones.
+Finally, signals with almost no variance sometimes confuse correlation distance—adding a pre-check to handle flat traces earlier would improve consistency.

 # Conclusions

-This project shows how far simple, well-chosen algorithms can go in organizing short physiological signals.
+This project shows how well multiple well chosen algorithms can go in organizing short physiological signals.
 The divide-and-conquer approach created coherent clusters without depending on heavy machine-learning frameworks.
-The closest-pair feature made it easy to inspect representative examples, while Kadane’s method efficiently located high-activity sections within each trace.
+The closest-pair feature made it easy to inspect representative examples, while Kadane’s method efficiently located high activity sections within each trace.
 Even when scaled to a thousand samples, the toolkit stayed fast, clear, and interpretable.
 Future refinements could focus on smarter pivot selection, faster pair comparisons, and better handling of low-variance data, but as it stands, the system fulfills its main purpose—turning a pile of signals into structured, understandable insight.